folkforms/docker-tasks/README.md

 Common Docker workflow tasks that can be added as an npm dependency.
 Docker must be installed, obviously.

-Useful to build/run/debug/release Docker images of your NPM projects.
+Can be used to build/run/debug/release Docker images of your Node projects.

-Written because I kept adding the same commands every time.
+## How to use

-## How To Use
+### Setup

 Run: `yarn add docker-tasks`